octue/terraform-octue-twined-core/README.md

 > [!TIP]
 > Deploy this module in a separate Terraform configuration (directory/workspace) to the [terraform-octue-twined-cluster](https://github.com/octue/terraform-octue-twined-cluster)
 > module.
 This allows the option to spin down the Kubernetes cluster provided by the other module while keeping the core
-> resources that contain all data produced by your Twined services.
-Spinning the cluster down entirely can save on
+> resources that contain all data produced by your Twined services available.
+Spinning the cluster down entirely can
-> running costs in periods of extended non-use while keeping all data available.
+> save on running costs in periods of extended non-use while keeping all data available.

 Add the below blocks to your Terraform configuration and run:
 ```shell